 There's just something about a rich green paint that makes any space feel homey and down to earth.
 Sherwin-Williams' Evergreen Fog is a cool medium green that feels muted and modern.
-It appears almost gray in certain lights or at certain times of the day, and is a great choice for a sophisticated home that needs a little pigment.
+It appears nearly gray in certain lights or at certain times of the day and is a great choice for a sophisticated home that needs a little pigment.

 06 of 10

 It's a common misconception that only bright whites can help a space feel larger.
 In fact, sometimes a dark color can appear to push walls out and elongate a room.
-The Spruce's Cosmic Sapphire is a lovely deep navy blue that's perfect for modern homes and can pack a major punch in a hallway.
+The Spruce Best Home's Cosmic Sapphire is a lovely deep navy blue that's perfect for modern homes and can pack a major punch in a hallway.
 We love it for stairway hallways, especially those that connect to a foyer.
-It's overall a great color for adding a lot of personality and depth.
+Overall, it's a great color for adding a lot of personality and depth.

 07 of 10